 When you primarily eat nutritious food and follow the suggestions in the healthy living diet, you will not need to take many supplements.

 Food can be your medicine or your demise.
 It can keep you healthy, help you get well, or make you sick.
-Nutrient-rich foods will help your body heal and stay healthy.
+The nutrient-rich foods on a healthy living diet will help your body heal and stay healthy.

 In addition, certain foods, herbs, and spices can help you heal and improve specific conditions.
 For example, dill and fennel aid digestion.
+Turmeric and other spices quell inflammation.
 Cruciferous vegetables are recognized as superb for aiding your detoxification system and fighting cancer.

 If you have physical wellness challenges, choose foods that are supportive for what ails you as part of your daily healthy living diet.